{question}

 ...etc

-3) If the above two steps are true and the error persists, increase the subprocess_ec2_metadata_timeout_ms
+3) If the above two steps are true and the error persists, increase the subprocess_ec2_metadata_timeout_ms variable to a higher value.
+This is set to 1000 by default.

 - This variable was introduced in version 7.3.18 so it will only work on that version or higher of the database engine.

-is the maximum amount of time, in milliseconds, the engine waits for or retries a request before timing out to return metadata used to verify the cluster is on ec2 from which implicit credentials can be obtained.subprocess_ec2_metadata_timeout_ms
+subprocess_ec2_metadata_timeout_msis the maximum amount of time, in milliseconds, the engine waits for or retries a request before timing out to return metadata used to verify the cluster is on ec2 from which implicit credentials can be obtained.subprocess_ec2_metadata_timeout_msis a Sync variable therefore this variable only needs to be changed on the master aggregator.
+This can be done with SET GLOBAL, for example:

 SET GLOBAL subprocess_ec2_metadata_timeout_ms = 40000